 Here at Nationwide Children’s, you will be seeing signs asking families to notify the receptionist immediately if within the past 21 days you have traveled to Guinea, Liberia, Sierra Leone or Mali or if you have had contact with someone suspected to have Ebola AND have any of the symptoms.

 Here are 5 things you need to know to better understand Ebola.

 1. What is Ebola?
 The Ebola virus is the cause of a viral hemorrhagic fever disease.
 This is a severe, often fatal disease in humans in countries with limited health care.
 Ebola is caused by infection and symptoms usually begin abruptly.

 According to the Centers for Disease Control and Prevention (CDC), the first Ebola virus species was discovered in 1976 in what is now the Democratic Republic of the Congo near the Ebola River.
 Since then, outbreaks have appeared sporadically.

 2. How does it spread?
 You can’t get Ebola through the air.
 You can’t get Ebola through water.
 You can’t get Ebola through food.
 You can only get Ebola through touching bodily fluids of a person who is sick with or has died from Ebola or from exposure to contaminated objects such as needles.
 Ebola spreads more like HIV (blood, body fluids), than flu (respiratory).
-It may be possible to spread this virus by sexual activity.
+It is possible to spread this virus through sexual activity.

 3. What are the symptoms?